skip to content

 3. This definition was adapted from Shaw, J., Jamieson, T., Agarwal, P., Griffin, B., Wong, I., & Bhatia, R.S.
 (2018).
 Virtual care policy recommendation for patient-centred primary care: findings of a consensus policy dialogue using a nominal group technique.
 Journal of Telemedicine and Telecare, 24(9), 608-615.

 4. Relevant legal obligations include privacy and confidentiality requirements as set out in the Personal Health Information Protection Act, 2004, S.O.
 2004, c.
 3, Sched.
 A (hereinafter PHIPA), and General, Ontario Regulation 329/04, enacted under PHIPA, consent requirements in the Health Care Consent Act, 1996, S.O.
 1996, c.
 2, Sched.
 A, and mandatory liability coverage in s.
 50.2 of the General By-Law.
-Professional obligations are set out in CPSO’s Practice Guide and policies.
+Professional obligations are set out in CPSO’s Essentials of Medical Professionalism and policies.

 5. For more information on what it means to meet the standard of care when delivering care virtually, please see the Advice to the Profession: Virtual Care document.